R4y-4bsolut/AI-ML-Pay-Analysis/README.md

 # 💼 AI/ML Salary Market Analysis

-This project investigates salary trends across roles in Artificial Intelligence (AI) and Machine Learning (ML) to gain insights into the global job market and provide actionable recommendations for job seekers, employers, and analysts.
+This project investigates salary trends across roles, industries, regions from 2024 to 3/2025 in Artificial Intelligence (AI) and Machine Learning (ML) to gain insights into the global job market and provide actionable recommendations for job seekers, employers, and analysts.

 ---